 वेदाविनाशिनं नित्यं य एनमजमव्ययम् ।

 He who knows that Self is birthless, deathless, changeless, how can that person kill anyone or be killed by someone.
 All this happens when one takes oneself to be the body and mind.
-Those who “Know” (who have awakened to this higher state of consciousness) this permanent changeless state as his true nature, such an individual – whom can he kill or who can kill him.
+Those who have awakened to this higher state of consciousness know this permanent changeless state as their true nature.
+Such an individual—whom can they kill or who can kill them?